dkn3/Emotion_Prediction_Model/README.md

-Predicting Emotional with OutBERSt shout data
+Predicting Emotional with OutBERSt shout data (data download from here) : https://drive.google.com/drive/folders/1mVmVCVlaLFFeE6Jry9hVGWawF1kGaDoN

 Code Structure and Navigation:
 All code used google drive mounting for paths.
 To run the code locally, upload the audio files and csv files, and change the path to local paths.